 Individuals who do not intend to pursue a degree can be admitted to enable them to attend the specific courses of their choice, or to complete the courses required for one of several certificate programs that the College offers.

-For further information or to schedule an admission consultation, candidates should call the Fordham School of Professional Studies admissions office at the campus of their choice:
+For further information or to schedule an admission consultation, candidates should call the Fordham School of Professional and Continuing Studies admissions office at the campus of their choice:

 Lincoln Center: 212-636-7333